curiousoffice/playbook/README.rst

 Code Reviews
 ------------

 Here's the flow.
-Read our `git flow based protocol<https://guidelines.sophilabs.io>`_ for the git commands.
+Read our `git flow based protocol <https://guidelines.sophilabs.io>`_ for the git commands.

-1. Create a local feature branch based on dev
+#.
+Create a local feature branch based on dev
-2. When feature is complete and tests pass, stage the changes
+#.
+When feature is complete and tests pass, stage the changes
-4. When you've staged the changes, commit them
+#.
+When you've staged the changes, commit them
-5. Write a good commit message
+#.
+Write a good commit message
-6. Share your branch
+#.
+Share your branch
-7. Submit a merge request
+#.
+Submit a merge request
-8. Ask for a code review in `Slack<https://chat.sophilabs.io>`_
+#.
+Ask for a code review in `Slack <https://chat.sophilabs.io>`_
-9. A team member other than the author reviews the merge request.
-They follow the `Code Review guidelines<https://guidelines.sophilabs.io>`_ to avoid miscommunication
+#.
+A team member other than the author reviews the merge request.
+They follow the `Code Review guidelines <https://guidelines.sophilabs.io>`_ to avoid miscommunication
-10. They make comments and ask questions directly on lines of code in the GitLab web interface or in Slack
+#.
+They make comments and ask questions directly on lines of code in the GitLab web interface or in Slack
-11. When satisfied, they comment on the merge request "Ready to merge."
+#.
+When satisfied, they comment on the merge request "Ready to merge."
-12. View a list of new commits.
+#.
+View a list of new commits.
 View changed files.
 Merge branch into dev
-13. Delete your remote feature branch
+#.
+Delete your remote feature branch
-14. Delete your local feature branch
+#.
+Delete your local feature branch

 Testing
 =======